-Providing geriatric cat care involves incorporating specific modifications to your cat's care and lifestyle.
-It's always an exciting step to welcome a new pet into the household, but many pet owners fail to plan ahead for their pet's entire life span.
+Providing geriatric cat care involves incorporating specific modifications to your cat's activities and lifestyle.
 Decisions made early may greatly affect your cat's aging pattern and longevity.
 There is little a cat owner can do to prevent the death of a cherished pet, but there are a multitude of choices you can make to mitigate you cat's potential for disease and injury and thereby streamline future geriatric cat care.

 Elements of Geriatric Cat Care

 As in the case of humans, a cat's body slows down as it ages.
 More pressure is put upon its vital organs including the heart, liver and kidneys.
 Your cat's response time will lessen, and it may need to rest more often.
 Once a cat has reached the elderly stage, its eyesight, joints, teeth, hearing and general physiology will be threatened.
 Time and genetics will almost always take over.
 However, there is research to indicate that the quality of your cat's diet and the details of its lifestyle will affect the speed and severity of deterioration.

 Ultimately, what most pet owners would wish for their aging cats is a peaceful convalescent period followed by a quiet painless death.
 A quality diet and low stress lifestyle are the precursors of healthy aging.
 This is true for both humans and pets.
 So, if you want to make your cat as comfortable as possible through its senior years by planning ahead for its future, consider the following suggestions carefully.